-6.9 Standard A2.5 - Repatriation, Standard A2.5.2 - Financial security
+3.9 STANDARD A2.5 - REPATRIATION, STANDARD A2.5.2 - FINANSIAL SECURITY

-- 6.9.1 Repatriation (comes from the Latin word repatriar, "return to one's own country") means the process of returning persons back to their country of citizenship, residence or origin, who, for various circumstances, find themselves in the territory of other states / the act of bringing or sending persons back to their country of citizenship, residence or origin, who, for various circumstances, find themselves in the territory of other states.
+3.9.1 Repatriation (comes from the Latin word "repatriar", "return to one's own country") means the process of returning persons back to their country of citizenship, residence or origin, who, for various circumstances, find themselves in the territory of other states / the act of bringing or sending persons back to their country of citizenship, residence or origin, who, for various circumstances, find themselves in the territory of other states.

 Repatriation of a seafarer may be carried out either by the seafarer or by the shipowner.
-Repatriation performed by the shipowner may be required in case of serious default by the seafarer of his employment obligations. - 6.9.2 Seafarers shall be entitled to repatriation: - 1) if the seafarers' employment agreement expires while they are abroad; - 2) When the seafarers' employment agreement is terminated: - by the shipowner; or by the seafarer for justified reasons; and also
+Repatriation performed by the shipowner may be required in case of serious default by the seafarer of his employment obligations.

+- 3.9.2 Seafarers shall be entitled to repatriation: - .1 if the seafarers' employment agreement expires while they are abroad; - .2 when the seafarers' employment agreement is terminated:

+by the shipowner; or

+by the seafarer for justified reasons; and also

-- 3) when the seafarers are no longer able to carry out their duties under their employment agreement or cannot be expected to carry them out in the specific circumstances; - 4) in the event of illness or injury or other medical condition which requires their repatriation when found medically fit to travel; - 5) In the event of shipwreck. - 6) In the event of the shipowner not being able to continue to fulfill their legal or contractual obligations as an employer of the seafarers by reason of insolvency, sale of ship, change of ship's registration or any other similar reason. - 7) In the event of a ship being bound for a war zone, as defined by national laws or regulations or seafarers' employment agreements, to which the seafarer does not consent to go. - 8) In the event of termination or interruption of employment in accordance with an industrial award or collective bargaining agreement, or termination of employment for any other similar reason.
-In determining the maximum duration of service periods on board following which a seafarer is entitled to repatriation, account shall be taken of factors affecting the seafarers' working environment.
-Each shipowner shall seek, wherever possible, to reduce these periods in the light of technological changes and developments. - 6.9.3 The costs to be borne by the shipowner for repatriation shall include at least the following: - 1) passage to the destination selected for repatriation; - 2) accommodation and food from the moment the seafarers leave the ship until they reach the repatriation destination; - pay and allowances from the moment the seafarers leave the ship until they reach the repatriation destination, if provided for by national laws or regulations or collective bargaining agreements; - 4) transportation of 30 kg of the seafarers' personal luggage to the repatriation destination; - 5) medical treatment when necessary until the seafarers are medically fit to travel to the repatriation destination.
-Time spent awaiting repatriation and repatriation travel time shall not be deducted from the paid leave accrued to the seafarers.
+- .3 when the seafarers are no longer able to carry out their duties under their employment agreement or cannot be expected to carry them out in the specific circumstances; - .4 in the event of illness or injury or other medical condition which requires their repatriation when found medically fit to travel; - .5 in the event of shipwreck; - .6 in the event of the shipowner not being able to continue to fulfill their legal or contractual obligations as an employer of the seafarers by reason of insolvency, sale of ship, change of ship's registration or any other similar reason; - .7 in the event of a ship being bound for a war zone, as defined by national laws or regulations or seafarers' employment agreements, to which the seafarer does not consent to go; - .8 in the event of termination or interruption of employment in accordance with an industrial award or collective bargaining agreement, or termination of employment for any other similar reason. in determining the maximum duration of service periods on board following which a seafarer is entitled to repatriation, account shall be taken of factors affecting the seafarers' working environment.
+Each shipowner shall seek, wherever possible, to reduce these periods in the light of technological changes and developments. - 3.9.3 The entitlement to repatriation may lapse if the seafarers concerned do not claim it within a reasonable period of time to be defined by national laws or regulations or collective agreements, except where they are held captive on or off the ship as a result of acts of piracy or armed robbery against ships. - 3.9.4 The costs to be borne by the shipowner for repatriation shall include at least the following: - .1 passage to the destination selected for repatriation; - .2 accommodation and food from the moment the seafarers leave the ship until they reach the repatriation destination; - .3 pay and allowances from the moment the seafarers leave the ship until they reach the repatriation destination, if provided for by national laws or regulations or collective bargaining agreements; - .4 transportation of 30 kg of the seafarers' personal luggage to the repatriation destination; - .5 medical treatment when necessary until the seafarers are medically fit to travel to the repatriation destination.
+Time spent awaiting repatriation and repatriation travel time shall not be deducted from the paid leave accrued to the seafarers. - 3.9.5 The shipowner shall take responsibility for repatriation arrangements by appropriate and expeditious means.
+The normal mode of transport shall be by air.
+The destinations to which seafarers may be repatriated are prescribed by national legislation.